 - S-NE-47.
 Ensure all people have safe and convenient access to parks and open space in Northeast Bellevue. - S-NE-48.
-In collaboration with residents and community organizations, identify and address gaps in recreational programming for, and between, residents of all ages.
+In collaboration with residents and community

-- Images and text will be added as they reference the applicable policies - Stories from community members may be incorporated into this column to flesh out some of the intent behind the policies a. households currently lack walkable access to a park, open space or trail,
+- Images and text will be added as they reference the applicable policies - ► Stories from community members may be incorporated into this column to flesh out some of the intent behind the policies